 Beautiful blood oranges are in season for a scant few weeks at the start of the New Year.
 I think that their vivid coloured beauty is perfect for the season, and is uplifting, a contrast for grey austere January; when Christmas feasting is a memory and healthy resolutions have been put in place.
 How can you fail to smile and be cheered by a glass of bright crimson orange juice accompanied by fresh blood orange curd on toast greeting you at breakfast?
 In the dullest, darkest days of the year the prospect is enough to encourage me out of bed.

 The season is short, and availability is patchy, so far this year I have only found them twice.
 Joyfully I have just returned from the market with another haul.
 Most stalls did not have any, “The price has gone up!
 3 weeks ago they were £3 a box now they are £11” I was told.
 Or “Sorry, ‘Girlfriend’ we can’t get them”.
 Feeling slightly disillusioned, and resigned to waiting another few days I discovered that the last stall had them!
 9 glorious blood oranges for £1.
 I bought 2 bowls full.

-Blood oranges get their crimson flesh from the presence of Anthocyanins, a pigment common to many flowers and fruit, but uncommon in citrus.
+Blood oranges get their crimson flesh from the presence of anthocyanins, a pigment common to many flowers and fruit, but uncommon in citrus.
 There are 3 main varieties, Moro, Tarocco and Sanguinello.
-I am fairly sure that mine are Sanguinellos, sweet, nearly seedless and with a flesh that is streaked.
+I am fairly sure that these are Sanguinellos, sweet, nearly seedless and with a flesh that is streaked.
 Moros are the most colourful and flavoursome.

-Cook for a further 6 mins at 600 watts, whisking thoroughly after every minute until the curd has thickened; when done it will coat the back of a spoon.
+Whisk thoroughly after every minute of cooking time until the curd has thickened - and will thickly coat the back of a spoon.

-The curd will keep in the fridge for up to one month.
+- The curd will keep in the fridge for up to one month or freeze well.

 - It is much easier to zest the oranges before you juice them.